 [apply if relevant]: Due to [explain reasoning for the decision] I consider it appropriate to remove the restrictions that have been placed on your access with Council, effective immediately.
 You may contact Council using any of our normal servicing options.

-If you have any questions about this letter, you can contact [provide name and phone number of the nominated senior manager].
+If you have any questions about this number of the nominated Director]. letter, you can contact [provide name and phone

+Yours faithfully

-Yours sincerely General Manager
+General Manager

+osnoral Mariagor